Collusion/pickmybrain/README.txt

 Compatibility
 -------------

+In short:
+- PHP >= 5.3 (x64 built)
+- MySQL >= 5.1 ( or equivalent )

 Pickmybrain is developed and tested on Linux.
 More specifically on 64-bit version of Ubuntu 14.04.1 LTS.
-Pickmybrain requires 64bit built of the PHP programming language, a MySQL database ( or a database that supports similar SQL syntax and table structures ) and a web server ( because how the user interface is implemented ) to work.
+Pickmybrain requires 64bit built of the PHP programming language and a MySQL database ( or a database that supports similar SQL syntax and table structures ).
 Pickmybrain should work on other operating systems as well.

 In theory, Pickmybrain should work with PHP version of 5.3 and MySQL version